• Skip to primary navigation

 • All Purpose Flour: Optional, for thickening the sauce if desired.

-• You can brown the chicken before cooking the onions, but the recipes I watched of Hungarians making this recipe did not do that.
+• If you want crispier chicken skin, you can brown the chicken until golden brown in the Dutch oven before cooking the onions.
+However, most recipes I watched of Hungarians making a Chicken Paprikash Recipe did not do this.

 Nutrition